Lingua Franca

 Draconian or Aggressive or Oppressive Def.: See Chazer

-“Drinking From The Trough Of Distrust” Def.: (Me) the point in which negotiations become so polarized that they have the potential to irrevocably damage the business relationship between the principals.
+“Drinking From The Trough Of Distrust” Def.: (Origin: Me) the point in which negotiations become so polarized that they have the potential to irrevocably damage the business relationship between the principals.

 Ego Nickel Def.: (Origin unknown) a deal point of minimal value to the giving party but significant enough to the receiving party that they in turn compromise on another deal point desired by the giving party.
 Also, a deal point or compromise that allows the receiving party to save face.